 Perfect Panzanella Salad is packed full of tomatoes, toasty bread cubes, cucumbers, red onion, and an amazing easy dressing!
 Panzanella is perfect served with your favorite meat or by itself!

 Our Panzanella is truly my most favorite salad ever, and this is my personal take on the classic!
 This dish is traditionally from Italy and is a salad made of stale bread, onions, and tomatoes.
 Most of the time it is simply dressed with olive oil and vinegar, but we had to take things up a notch for even more flavor!
 It takes about 20 minutes or so to put this salad together, and that includes time to toast up your bread, and chop your vegetables.
 The best thing about our salad is that it's really easy to make, and honestly we usually have most ingredients on hand!
-I could personally eat this salad as a meal, but it's also perfect served up with any meat like Grilled Chicken Thighs or even London Broil!
+I could personally eat this salad as a meal, but it's also perfect served up with Grilled Shrimp or with any meat like Grilled Chicken Thighs or even London Broil!

 To start this recipe out, you will need an 8 ounce loaf of French or Italian bread from your bakery.
 You can use bread that you have purchased the same day, or even 1-2 day old stale bread, either works fine!
 The 8 ounce loaf comes out to about 4 cups total once everything is cubed up.
 Cube the bread into ½-1 inch chunks, then we toss with olive oil and salt and simply toast in the oven.
 Ovens vary, but it will take about 10-13 minutes for your bread to become golden.
 It tends to turn golden and toasted fast, so keep an eye on it!